International Festival of Photography

 10 th edition

-The Tbilisi Photo Festival returns for its ninth annual celebration of world-class photography with a lively program of outstanding exhibitions, engaging events and the Night of Photography - open air nights screenings to be held in Old Tbilisi.
+The Tbilisi Photo Festival returns for its 10th annual celebration of world-class photography with a lively program of outstanding exhibitions, engaging events and the Night of Photography - open air nights screenings to be held in Mushtaidi Park.
 In nine years, TPF has firmly established itself as the global hub for international photography at the crossroads of the Great Silk Road.

 This is a pivotal year for Tbilisi Photo Festival, as the foundations for the Tbilisi Photography & Multimedia Museum have been laid!
 This is the first institution in Georgia focusing on the contemporary image in all its forms - photo, video, new medias - and will promote photography as a catalyst for social and cultural changes in Georgia and the South Caucasus.
 The museum will be located at Stamba - an old Soviet-era publishing house that has been transformed in a design hotel this year.

 The Tbilisi Photo Festival (TPF) returns for its 10th annual celebration of world-class photography with a dynamic program of outstanding exhibitions, engaging events and the Night of Photography - open air night screenings in Mushtadi Park, the oldest park in Tbilisi.

 In the past decade, the festival has become one of the most important artistic events of South Caucasus region.
 Its identity has been fashioned by the creative ways it uses the medium of photography to reflect on the most challenging issues of our current times.
 TPF has also firmly established itself as the global hub for international photography at the crossroads of the Great Silk Road, promoting and supporting regional photography and presenting the works of some of the world’s most renown photographers and the most exciting newcomers, as well.

 © Nan Goldin.
 The Ballad of Sexual Dependency.
 Courtesy the artist and Marian Goodman Gallery.
 Copyright: Nan Goldin.